biigle/core/README.md

 Note the `--ignore-platform-reqs` flag to keep Composer from complaining about missing requirements.
 These requirements will be met by the Docker containers.

-The development setup requires an SSL certificate for the webserver, as it is configured as similar to the production setup as possible.
-You can generate a self-signed certificate as follows:

-1. `openssl genrsa -out privkey.pem 2048`
-2. `openssl req -new -x509 -key privkey.pem -out fullchain.pem -days 3650 -subj /CN=localhost`
-3. Put `privkey.pem` and `fullchain.pem` in the `certificate/` directory of this repository.
-4. Add a security exception to your browser when you first visit you local BIIGLE instance.

 Now you can run `docker-compose up` to build and run the ensemble of Docker containers.
 The first time may take a while.
-The BIIGLE application is now running at `https://localhost:8000`.
+The BIIGLE application is now running at `http://localhost:8000`.
 Stop the containers with `docker-compose stop`.
 Destroy them (and the development database) with `docker-compose down`.

 Run the tests with `docker-compose run --rm worker php -d memory_limit=1G vendor/bin/phpunit`.
 The first time may fail since the database container needs to start up.